Alex-Windle/react-orderman-client-Alex-Windle/docs/m1_instructions.md

  ## Instructions to Complete M1

 These are the instructions to complete Milestone 1.
-They are meant to tell you *what* to do, but not *how* to do it.
-If you need additional help, see the reference solution by checking out branch `m1_complete`.

 **Install New Dependencies**